audibleblink/interview-log/README.md

   - If HTML contains links to other resources (*.js, css, images*) the process starts all over again

 6. Browser renders the parsed Response's payload
+  - The _load_ event is fired when a resource and its dependent resources have finished loading